 It didn’t take me long to realise that there was a huge gap in the market for custom vinyl graphics and so, soon after, Art & Sea began.
 I was lucky enough to get some start up funding from the Prince’s Scottish Youth Business Trust.
 With this, I purchased some of the key equipment needed and without their help we really wouldn’t be here today.

 From my office in Oban, I offer everything from vinyl boat names and vinyl lettering to custom vinyl graphics, vehicle livery and logo design.
-With the help of my awesome vinyl cutter I am able to offer a whole range of vinyl graphics for kayaks, sailing boats and loads more.
+With the help of my awesome vinyl cutter I am able to offer a whole range of vinyl graphics for boats, vehicles and loads more.

 No matter how big or bold your ideas, I’m here to make them work.
-Thats what makes Art & Sea unique; all graphics are drawn by myself – everything is completely unique and I’ll work with you until you are happy with the results.
+That’s what makes Art & Sea unique; all graphics are drawn by myself, everything is completely unique and I’ll work with you to bring your vision to life.

 When out of the office, I can usually be found on the sea; either kayaking, exploring further afield onboard our own sailing boat ‘Snowgoose’, or volunteering as a crew member for Oban RNLI Lifeboat.
 I’m also currently studying towards a BA Honours Degree in Design & Innovation.